Introduction to the IETF

 The authoritative repository of RFCs is the RFC Editor website.

-New work in the IETF begins with one or more participants producing a document called an Internet-Draft (I-D) and then working to get that I-D adopted for further work.
+New work in the IETF begins with one or more participants producing a discussion document called an Internet-Draft (I-D) and then working to get that I-D adopted for further work.
 Anyone can write an Internet-Draft on any topic they believe is relevant to the IETF.
 There are different routes that an I-D can follow to be adopted, worked on and eventually become an RFC.

-All sessions have remote participation support and recordings of the sessions are posted on YouTube soon after they are recorded.
+All sessions have live remote participation support and recordings of the sessions are posted on YouTube soon after they are recorded.
 The full proceedings of all IETF meetings (agenda, sessions materials, recordings, chat logs, etc) are archived and permanently available online after the meeting.